Inequality

 Remember Smaug the dragon, in The Hobbit?
 He hoarded up a vast pile of wealth, and then he just hung out in his cave, sitting on it (with occasional forays to further pillage and immolate the local populace).

-That’s what you should think of when you consider the mind-boggling hoards of wealth that the very rich have amassed in America over the last forty years.
-The picture at right only shows the very tippy-top of the scale.
-In 1976 the richest people had $35 million each (in 2014 dollars).
-In 2014 they had $420 million each — a twelvefold increase.
-You can be sure it’s gotten even more extreme since then.
+That’s what you should think of when you consider the mind-boggling hoards of wealth that the rich and very rich have concentrated into ever-fewer hand in America over the last forty years.
+The Very Tall Graph here only shows the very tippy-top of the scale.
+That bright pink line at the very bottom that you can barely see?
+That’s the top 10%.
+Everyone below that is simply…invisible, even in this Very Tall Graph.

-These people could spend $20 million every year and they’d still just keep getting richer, forever, even if they did absolutely nothing except choose some index funds, watch their balances grow, and shop for a new yacht for their eight-year-old.
+These people could spend $17 million every year and they’d still just keep getting richer, forever, even if they did absolutely nothing except choose some index funds, watch their balances grow, and shop for a new yacht for their eight-year-old.

-If you’re thinking that they “deserve” all that wealth, and all that income just for owning stuff, because they’re “makers,” think again: between 50% and 70% of U.S. household wealth is “earned” the old-fashioned way (cue John Houseman voice): it’s inherited.
+If you’re thinking that they “deserve” all that wealth and all that income just for owning stuff, because they’re “makers,” think again: between 50% and 70% of U.S. household wealth is “earned” the old-fashioned way (cue John Houseman voice): it’s inherited.

 Because: people with lots of money don’t spend it.
 They just sit on it, like Smaug in his cave.
 The more money you have, the less of it you turn over in spending every year.
 If you have $10,000, you might spend it this year.
 If you have $10 million, you’re not gonna.
 If you have $1,000, you’re at least somewhat likely to spend it all this month.